58 Sights in Parma, Italy (with Map and Images)

 The Orto Botanico di Parma, also known as the Orto Botanico dell'Università di Parma, is a botanical garden maintained by the University of Parma.
 It is located on the Viale Martiri della Libertà, Parma, Italy, and open daily without charge.

-The church of San Donnino is a place of Catholic worship with neo-Romanesque forms, located in Pizzolese street 36 in Pizzolese, hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.
+The church of San Donnino is a Catholic place of worship with neo-Romanesque forms, located in Strada Pizzolese 36 in Pizzolese, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.

 The church of San Lorenzo is a Catholic place of worship with neoclassical forms, located in Strada Moletolo 119 in Moletolo, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.

-The church of Sant'Andrea is a place of Catholic worship with neoclassical forms, located in via Paradigna 106 in Paradigna, hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.
+The church of Sant'Andrea is a Catholic place of worship with neoclassical forms, located in via Paradigna 106 in Paradigna, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.

-The church of San Benedetto is a place of Catholic worship with Renaissance and neoclassical forms, located in Piazzale San Benedetto by Norcia 3, at the end of the street Aurelio Saffi, in Parma, in the province and diocese of Parma.
+The Oratory of San Lorenzo, also known as the Oratory of the Casello, is a Catholic place of worship with Gothic and neoclassical forms, located in Strada San Donato in San Donato, a hamlet of Parma, in the province and diocese of Parma.

 The church of San Biagio is a Catholic place of worship with neoclassical forms, located in via Mantova 119 in Vicopò, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.